owagner/hm2mqtt/README.md

 Changelog
 ---------
+* 0.12 - 2015/06/11 - owagner
+  - generate "ts" and "lc" timestamp fields in published messages
+  - no longer automatically register with reportValueUsage
+  - add a command channel and bind/unbind commands as an reportValueUsage interface
 * 0.11 - 2015/03/14 - owagner
   - include "hm_unit" and "hm_enum" in published messages, when applicable
 * 0.10 - 2015/03/09 - owagner